 The most recent issue of The Foundation Review examines the Future of Community, including aspects of the relationship between foundations and communities, addressing topics such as the redefinition of community, the effect of evolving demographics, and potential solutions to climate change.

-by Teri Behrens, Ph.D.
+The Future of Community by Teri Behrens, Ph.D.
 While much has been written about the tools that foundations can use beyond making grants, a critical and often under-appreciated tool is knowledge about the communities in which they work.
-In the face of ongoing and rapid change – whether it is change in the climate,
+In the face of ongoing and rapid change — whether it is

 Implementation science” – the study of how interventions are adopted, implemented and sustained – has much to contribute the question of what foundations need to do to fully carry out their strategies.
 In this webinar, our presenters share their work in using implementation science tools in the Healthy Places NC

 by Dr. Teri Behrens, director of special projects and editor in chief of The Foundation Review at the Johnson Center for Philanthropy We will soon be wrapping up the fifth year of publication of The Foundation Review with an eclectic issue covering a range of topics.
 While the importance of

 Articles in The Foundation Review’s upcoming issue provide in-depth thinking on some emerging innovations in foundations.
 This unthemed issue also includes reviews of four new resources.
 In one article, authors from Grand Valley State University share lessons learned from their experiences with community-indicator work.
 In another article, authors from the